chennes/Stop_Motion_Animation/README.md

 # Stop_Motion_Animation
-A simple Processing-based stop-motion animation frame grabber
+A C++ and Qt based stop-motion animation app.

-This small program uses the Processing (http://processing.org) programming environment to display a simple stop-motion animation frame-grabbing utility.
-It is designed to have only the options absolutely required for simple stop-motion animation, and is suitable for ages 6 and up.
-Frames are stored as TIFF files in the directory with the program.
-When you are done taking frames there is a simple encoding option that allows you to add a single audio file as background music and create a file suitable for sharing or uploading to social media.
+This program provides a simplified stop-motion animation program suitable for ages 8 and up.
+It is designed specifically to minimize the number of options and reduce interface clutter so that kids can focus on creating their movie, and not on fighting with the user interface.
+It provides encoding via the FFmpeg program (included, or available at https://ffmpeg.org/ffmpeg.html).
+Background music and sound effects can be added directly from the interface, so for most classroom uses it functions as a stand-alone stop motion solution.

-The program was written by Chris Hennes, Computer Training Center Assistant at Norman Public Library, a branch of the Pioneer Library System in central Oklahoma, USA.
+The program was written by Chris Hennes, Computer Training Center Assistant at Norman Central Public Library, a branch of the Pioneer Library System in central Oklahoma, USA.
 It was designed for use in the library's stop-motion programs.